CuriousTech/GoldenChute/README.md

 **Windows app:**
 Extract the exe and move it to somewhere like C:\Goldenamte.
 Right click on the exe, and select "Show more Options" then select "Create shortcut" then move the shortcut to:
-  C:\Users\[Your Account]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
+  C:\Users\\[Your Account]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
 Double-click to run the app.
 Clicking on the top-right corner of the app will hide it.
-Right-click for context menu (settings, quit, clear long)
+Right-click for context menu (settings, quit, clear log/chart)
 **Settings:**
 Right-click in the window, or go to the tray, and right click the icon for the menu.
 Select "Settings" and enter the IP address of the ESP32 device in the format "192.168.xxx.xxx" which you can find in the Arduino IDE ports, named UPS (192.168.xxx.xxx).
 Your router should also be on UPS when using this method.
 If it connects, there should be a small red circle in the top left of the app.
 This will blink when data is received.
 Serial is the same.
-COM Port (Note: using serial will cause the ESP32 to reset every time the app exits).
+COM Port (Note: using serial will cause the ESP32 to reset every time the app exits or another app accesses the COM port, which loses WH history and may get off track if charging).
 The radio buttons allow selecting either COM or websocket.
 Percent to shut down: The % is just the bar levels, not actual percent (which could possibly be inaccurate).
-There is a 10 second delay when it reaches the desired %, then it will hibernate or hibrid-sleep if that is set up properly and doesn't fail, otherwise it will shut down.
+There is a 10 second delay when it reaches the desired %, then it will shuto down or hibernate/hibrid-sleep if that is set up properly and doesn't fail, otherwise it will shut down.
+Note: Hibernate shouldn't be used if it will run long enough to deplete the battery.
+Hibrid-sleep can because it saves your work.
+It should be tested, though.
+Hibernate can wake immediately if not set up properly.
 Skip seconds: 0 will add data to the chart every second (total 24 hours).
 1 would be 48 hours, but miss every other second.
 The web page also allows manual remote shutdown/hibernate.
 The password will need to be the same here as in Prefs.h  Test it once to esnure it works properly.
 Alerts currently just cause the window to popup and show red text over the "Input" label, such as "Serial timeout/in use" or WebSocket disconnected"